Super Ma'am

-Super Ma'am (International title: My Teacher, My Hero) is a Philippine television drama action fantasy series broadcast by GMA Network.
+Super Ma'am (international title: My Teacher, My Hero) is a Philippine television drama action fantasy series broadcast by GMA Network.
 Directed by Lord Alvin Madridejos and Albert Langitan, it stars Marian Rivera in the title role.
-It premiered on September 18, 2017 on the network's Telebabad line up replacing Alyas Robin Hood.
+It premiered on September 18, 2017 on the network's Telebabad line up.
 The series concluded on January 26, 2018 with a total of 95 episodes.
-It was replaced by Sherlock Jr. in its timeslot.

 Originally titled as The Good Teacher, it was later renamed to Super Ma'am.
 The series is streaming online on YouTube.

 Premise

 Minerva Henerala, a high-school teacher, lost her mother and sister to an archaeological accident many years ago.
 She had an encounter with winged creatures and shape shifters called Tamawo.
 Throughout the years, the Tamawo have made their way into the city and abduct children to feed on their energy.
 Minerva becomes "Super Ma'am", a Tamawo hunter, and saves the human world from them.